Difegue/DoujinSoft/README.md

 ## Adding Collections

 Collections allow you to display a specific subset of Games to the user through a simple JSON file.
-Collection JSON files go in your data directory, subfolder "collections".
+Collection JSON files go in your data directory, subfolder "data/collections".
 An example file is included at the root of this project.
 Correctly written collections will be linked in the home page of the Webapp.

 ## More screenshots